WoEEncoder#

 print(X_train.head())

-We see the resulting data below:
+We see the resulting dataframe below:

 pclass sex age sibsp parch fare cabin embarked